Elijah Strong RN

 Calling the amount of charting insane is an understatement.
 Add this to scheduled and prn(as needed) medication administrations, and scheduled tasks such as preparing a patient for surgery, bathing a patient, and dressing changes.
 In this new environment of placing a high importance on the perception of patient satisfaction has pushed the compassionate nurses away from the bedside, out of the hospital or higher up the ladder, the only two options for a Registered Nurse outside of finding a new career.

 So who is left to take care of the people you love?
 Some of the most compassionate nurses that I have ever met used to stay two to three hours after their 13 hour days in order to finish their work.
 Essentially to finish charting.
 Needless to say, these same nurses did not stay bedside at the hospital very long.
-No normal person could work those hours and under as much stress as bedside nurses today face for very long.
+No normal person could work those hours and under as much stress as bedside nurses today face.
 So how do some nurses leave on time every single shift?

 Here is a hypothetical situation that might happen a lot more than you think.
 Bedside Nurse(let’s call her BN for short) starts her day at 0700 with 7 patients.
 After getting report and starting her assessment, she may or may not realize that the first patient she visited during her initial assessment is covered in poop.
 Say this patient (lets call her Granny) is sleeping really well and BN checked on everyone so she continues her busy morning routine because BN knows that if she doesn’t stay on schedule that she’s gonna at work for an extra two hours finishing up her work.
 0800-0900 BN finishes her rushed charting, and from 0900-1000 she is giving medications.
 From 1000-1100 BN uses this time do perform complicated dressing changes and document those as well.